CLS-Genetics/CLS-Genetics.github.io/docs/Next_steps.md

 ## Data availability

-The samples for Next Steps are currently being collected.
-We hope to generate genetic data for this cohort in 2024.
+The samples for Next Steps have been collected.
+We will be generating genetic data for this cohort in 2024.